EgyptianProgrammers/Oracle-Coding-Guidelines/README.md

 <br>

 ### Contributing to the guidelines
-We welcome new developers to join our community and contribute to the Oracle Coding Guidelines project.
+We welcome new Oracle developers to join our community and contribute to the Oracle coding guidelines project.
 If you are interested in helping please don’t hesitate to contact on an e-mail: info@egyptianprogrammers.com

 ###### Issues
 > If you find any issue or have a great idea in mind please create an issue on <a href="https://github.com/EgyptianProgrammers/Oracle-Coding-Guidelines/issues">GitHub</a>.